kaize/usefull_scopes/README.md

 ### Example

-Now, it is time play with out model!
+Now, it is time to play with our model!

     User.create([{name: 'Mike'}, {name: 'Paul'}])